apereo/cas/src/main/resources/template-maintenance-policy.md

 ![image](${link})

+# How to contribute

+Furthermore, before showing up with a large batch of files, changes with a brand new feature, you need to start a discussion with the community and project developers to see if they are OK with accepting, maintaining, and managing this change.
+Make sure the changes you have proposed fit the scope of the targeted CAS release policy.
+Unless your change is trivial and has been through proper review and is sponsored by a project maintainer, please do not spend time modifying code and configuration in a proposed pull request.

 If you are seeking assistance or have a question about your CAS deployment, please visit [support options](https://apereo.github.io/cas/Support.html) to learn more.